 Data Security Requirements: Stronger security obligations and breach notification procedures for healthcare data.

-Professional Liability: Disclaimers regarding medical advice and professional responsibility for clinical decisions.
+Professional Liability: Disclaimers regarding medical advice and professional responsibility for clinical decisions, similar to liability and confidentiality concerns addressed in legal SaaS compliance for law practice management platforms.

 Financial Software EULAs